pygfx.objects.WorldObject

 Parameters:

 • geometry (Geometry) – The data defining the shape of the object.
+See the documentation on the different WorldObject subclasses for what attributes the geometry should and may have.

 • material (Material) – The data defining the appearance of the object.